marquesarthur/cronicas-rpg/classes/wizard-aeger.md

-## Arcane Trap
+## Stasis Glyph

-At 2nd level, you have learned to weave your magic to create an arcane protective glyph.
+At 2nd level, you have learned to weave your magic to create an arcane glyph.

-As a bonus action, chose a point within 30 feet of you.
+As a bonus action, chose three points in space within 30 feet of you.
 You magically ward that location.
-Whenever a creature starts it turn over an arcane glyph or move to a space occupied by a glyph, it must make a Wisdom saving throw against your spell DC.
+A glyph can only be seen by the Aeger and by creatures that have true sight.
+Whenever a creature starts its turn over an arcane glyph or move to a space occupied by a glyph, it must make a Wisdom saving throw against your spell DC.
 On a failed save, the creature's speed is halved.
+You can decide not to trigger the glyph (no action required).

 You can use this feature a number of times equal to your Intelligence modifier (a minimum of once).
 You regain all expended uses when you finish a long rest.